Taking the next step: university, disability and special needs

-Bernadette John, Director of SEN for The Good Schools Guide
+Bernadette John The Good Schools Guide

 If your son or daughter has special needs or a disability (SEND), taking the next step to university can seem daunting.
 But, says Bernadette John, universities welcome these applications and have well-established means of easing the path.

 According to UCAS, nearly 40,000 students with a declared disability took up undergraduate places last year – that was a record, and numbers are expected to climb further still as universities find more and more ways to smooth the transition for SEND students.

 Some students, particularly those with a less obvious special need such as dyslexia or mental health problems, wonder whether it is wise to declare this on the UCAS form.
 The resounding answer from admissions departments is yes.
 It will not adversely affect your application – you will be judged on academic merit alone, the same as everyone else.
 However, it will enable universities to help you get any additional funding that you’re entitled to, and to work with you to provide any extra support you may need.

 Choosing the right university